 We also, when necessary, seek support from external agencies.
 We have close links with:

-• Speech and Language Therapist (SALT) – Laura Latridou-Jones is in school one day a week to assess and work with children with speech and language difficulties.
+- Speech and Language Therapist (SALT) – Laura Donelan is in school one day a week to assess and work with children with speech and language difficulties.
 If you or your child’s teacher are concerned that your child has difficulty pronouncing some sounds or words, we can also refer them to SALT clinic.

-• A few children may need advice or input from our Educational Psychologist (EP) – Caroline Gomez.
+- A few children may need advice or input from our Educational Psychologist (EP) – Jude Joughin – (Footsteps EP service).

 What are the options for staff training?

 All staff receive regular training from the health service around key medical issues which could arise for children e.g. delivering physiotherapy to individual pupils.
 Certain staff are trained in First Aid and are strategically placed around school.
 The SENCO attends L.A. training which is then shared with all staff.
-Certain staff are Team- Teach trained which provides staff with ‘a framework to equip individuals with attitudes, skills and knowledge to facilitate environments that are free from fear and safe from harm.’
-The SENCO provides in-house training on developing One –Page Profiles and around specific requests from staff, or as necessary to support a particular child or group of children.
+Staff are all trained on the effects of attachment and trauma which provides staff with ‘a framework to equip individuals with attitudes, skills and knowledge to facilitate environments that are free from fear and safe from harm.’
+The SENCO provides in-house training on developing One–Page Profiles and around specific requests from staff, or as necessary to support a particular child or group of children.

 Where necessary for specific situations, specialist training is bought into the school.
 For example Early Communication Training to support pupils with limited language from Grange Specialist Provision Outreach to provide training around a range of social and emotional needs.